WallStreetMojo

 Source: WFM

-Note – the issue pertaining to the termination of employees hasn’t yet resolved.
-Therefore, the company hasn’t included the probable loss liability in its balance sheet.
-In other words, the concerning issue for WFM might be a possible obligation, which is yet to confirm if the current liability could lead to an outflow of resources or presenting economic benefits such as gaining employee’s confidence, market presence, etc.
+Note – the issue about the termination of employees hasn't yet been resolved.
+Therefore, the company hasn’t included the potential loss liability in its balance sheet.
+In other words, the concerning issue for WFM might be a possible obligation, which is yet to confirm if the current liability could lead to an outflow of resources or present economic benefits such as gaining employee confidence, market presence, etc.

-Among other contingencies listed in Facebook SEC Filing, the most important is related to Oculus VR inc. ZeniMax Media Inc sued Facebook for trade secret misappropriation, copyright infringement, break of contract, tortious interference with Contracts.
-ZeniMax was seeking actual damages of up to $2.0 billion, punitive damages of up to $4.0 billion.
-On Feb 1, 2017, when the verdict was announced, Facebook was asked to pay $500 million in aggregate.
+Among other contingencies listed in Facebook SEC Filing, the most important is related to Oculus VR inc. ZeniMax Media Inc sued Facebook for trade secret misappropriation, copyright infringement, a break of contract, and tortious interference with Contracts.
+ZeniMax was seeking actual damages of up to $2.0 billion and punitive damages of up to $4.0 billion.
+On Feb 1, 2017, when the verdict was announced, Facebook was asked to pay $500 million.

 Facebook Contingencies Oculus